Unified Interpretation of Scalegenesis in Conformally Extended Standard Models: Discriminating the universality class

 One may identify the $U(1)_{F_A}$ in the hQCD as the $U(1)_A$ for the previous two Higgs sector.
-Then one can say that the ad hoc assumption (the soft-$Z_2$/$U(1)_A$ breaking by taking $c_1/c_2 \ll 1$ and maximal isospin breaking for the Higgs sector: $c_0=0$) is naturally realized by the hQCD, in which the bosonic seesaw mechanism is built, where the smallness of the $c_1$ can be understood by the existence of light hQCD pions~\cite{pion-mass}.
+Then one can say that the ad hoc assumption (the soft-$Z_2$/$U(1)_A$ breaking by taking $c_1/c_2 \ll 1$ and maximal isospin breaking for the Higgs sector: $c_0=0$) is naturally realized by the hQCD, in which the bosonic seesaw mechanism is built, where the smallness of the $c_1$ can be understood by the existence of light hQCD pions~\footnote{Although the $y_H$ gives a tachyonic mass to the lightest neutral hQCD pion, one can resolve it by introducing extra singlet pseudoscalar as discussed in~\cite{Ishida:2016ogu,Ishida:2016fbp,Ishida:2017ehu} without conflicting any discussions in the present paper.}.
 Thus, the origin of the EWSB derived from the negative portal coupling is tied to the explicit-hidden chiral symmetry-breaking (and/or $U(1)_A$ breaking) in the hQCD sector.